PetyoPlPetrov/hook-comerse/README.md

 # My hooks shop
  This repository represent a small shop where you can create and edit products.
 It use a local storage for memory purposes It is implemented using react hooks and ramda fp concept.
+Used hooks: useReducer, useState,useEffects, useCallback.
+Custom hooks are useProducts, useAlerts.

 ## Setting up the project